Peter Ndlovu: Sheffield United

 Ndlovu also enjoyed success at Sheffield United and was known to their fans as 'Nuddy'.
 With him playing on the right side of midfield, United managed to get to two semi-finals of major cup competitions, in addition to the final of the First Division play-offs in the 2002–03 season.

 He scored the winning goal against Leeds United in the 2002 Worthington Cup competition and scored a hat-trick against Cardiff City in 2003–04.
 He left the Blades in the summer of 2004 having scored 25 goals in 135 league games.
 In all, Ndlovu scored more than 90 goals during his 12 seasons and 338 appearances in the top two flights of the English football league.

 In South Africa

 Ndlovu signed for South African Premier Soccer League outfit Mamelodi Sundowns during the 2004 off-season.
 Thanda Royal Zulu made one of their major signings before transfer window closed on the day by bringing former Mamelodi Sundowns striker Ndlovu on board.
 Ndlovu was released from his contract by Thanda Royal Zulu at the end of 2008–09 after they were relegated from South Africa's top division.
 He stayed for two years without playing football.

 Coaching career

 In 2011, Ndlovu became the assistant manager of the Zimbabwe national team.

 In 2013, Ndlovu returned to Mamelodi Sundowns as the club's team manager.

+Ndlovu was appointed Scottland team manager in January 2026.